Our online e-Moderation course gives you the skills and confidence to teach online in a principled and effective manner.

 Palloff, R. M. and Pratt, K. 2010.
 Collaborating Online: Learning Together in Community.
 San Francisco: Jossey-Bass.

 Pawan, F., Wiechart, K. A., Warren, A. N., and Park, J. 2016.
 Pedagogy and Practice for Online English Language Teacher Education.
 TESOL Press.

-Salmon, G. 2000.
-E-moderating: the key to teaching and learning online.
-London: Kogan Page.
+Salmon, G. 2011.
+E-moderating: the key to teaching and learning online (3rd edition).
+New York: Routledge.

 Smith, R. M. 2009.
 Conquering the Content: A Step-by-Step Guide to Online Course Design.
 San Francisco: Jossey-Bass.